qawemlilo/nodeza/docs/widgets.md

 config.json
 -----------
-Config.json contains basic configuration and metadata for the widget.
+Config.json contains basic configuration and meta-data for the widget.
 You can turn the object on and off through the `active` property.
 The `pages` property is an array of paths telling the widget which pages it should be displayed on.

     {